taneroksuz/cpu-small/README.md

-# WOLV Z0 CPU
+# CPU-RV32IMC

-Wolv Z1 CPU is 2-stage scalar processor.
+This cpu is 2-stage scalar processor.

 ## SPECIFICATIONS